-Low cost Ohio auto insurance rates are available from many of the nation’s largest carriers.
+Cheap car insurance in Ohio is available from many of the nation’s largest carriers.
 Geico, Progessive, Nationwide, Allstate, State Farm and several other companies feature cheap car prices for state residents.
-You may save a substantial amount of money by comparing current quotes of other carriers to what you pay now.
+You may save a substantial amount of money by comparing current quotes from multiple carriers. what you pay now.

-Get a free quote and see how much you can reduce your premium.
-We simplify the quoting process by limiting the number of questions before you can compare prices from multiple companies.
+Get a free online quote and see how much you can reduce your premium.
+We simplify the process by limiting the number of questions required to view your best options.
 If you apply for a policy online, you can complete the application yourself, or contact us for assistance.

 How Your Rates Are Determined

 Your rate will vary, depending on which part of the state you reside.
 Typically, costs in Ohio are lower (sometimes substantially lower) than most other states.
 The cost of repair and average cost of each claim helps keep our rates low.
 Also, the cost of lawsuits, plus other tort reform issues, help keep Buckeye costs down.
 Although, we are "affectionately" referred to as the "Orange Barrel" state, typically, most interstates (I-75, I-71, I-70 etc...) are quite safe.
 Traffic conditions are monitored, and snow and ice are generally quickly removed.

 There are many other factors that impact premiums.
 For example, the cost of identical coverage in Cleveland vs. Dayton will be different.
 The age of drivers, the type of vehicles owned, liability limits, deductibles, and number of tickets and accidents on the MVR report all make a difference.
 Some companies utilize your zip code for rating while others use a county-rating method.
 It is possible that your rates could be as much as 15% different, by moving only 30 miles.

 Ten Ways To Save Money